Alfred Ryder: Career

 Ryder's film work was more sporadic; his highest-profile role was the defense attorney who cross-examines John Wayne in True Grit (1969).

 By the 1970s, Ryder's credits (and billing) had diminished, with his last significant role coming in 1979, on Steve Allen's PBS faux-talk show Meeting of Minds, for which he also co-directed two episodes.
-Despite an energetic performance as Machiavelli with extensive dialogue, Ryder only appeared once more onscreen, as restauranteur Mike Romanoff in the 1980 Humphrey Bogart TV-biopic Bogie.
+Despite an energetic performance as Machiavelli with extensive dialogue, Ryder only appeared once more onscreen, as restaurateur Mike Romanoff in the 1980 Humphrey Bogart TV-biopic Bogie.

 In his later years Ryder lived with his sister, actress Olive Deering, eventually moving to the Actors Home in New Jersey, where he died of liver cancer in 1995.

 Personal life

 Born to Jewish parents, he was married to actress Kim Stanley from 1958 until 1964.
 The couple had a child, Laurie Ryder, a California pediatrician and child advocate.
-He was the brother of actress Olive Deering (1918–1986).
+He was the elder brother of actress Olive Deering.

-Ryder was a Democrat who supported the campaign of Adlai Stevenson during the 1952 presidential election.